-One of the few landscaping elements that literally blankets itself with flowers and foliage, a garden trellis brings a welcome sense of peace and serenity to your property.
+A garden trellis is one of the few landscaping elements that literally blankets itself with flowers and foliage.
+A garden trellis brings a welcome sense of peace and serenity to your property.
 With basic tools, inexpensive materials, and a free day or two, you can build a simple garden trellis that will add grace and charm to your home.
 Because a garden trellis slowly grows over time as it hosts beautiful flowers, vegetables, and vines, it ages well and adds long-term value to your property.

 Freestanding Garden Trellis Details